You may get a dividend payment if you own shares in a company.

 How you pay tax on dividends

-You don’t need to do anything if your dividend income is less than £5,000.
+You don’t need to do anything or pay any tax.

-- ask HMRC to change your tax code - the tax will be taken from your wages or pension
+- asking HMRC to change your tax code - the tax will be taken from your wages or pension

 Selling your shares